Carlow University: History

 In 2004, Carlow College officially became Carlow University, and a year later appointed its first lay president, Mary Hines.

 In fall 2012, Carlow began competition in men's and women's cross country, the first male sport offered at Carlow.
 Carlow announced on March 17, 2014, that it would field a men's basketball team for the 2014–2015 season.
-In September 2015, Carlow announced it would add men's soccer and men's and women's golf teams beginning in Fall 2016.
-In December 2016, Carlow announced that it would add men's and women's track and field teams beginning spring 2018.
+In September 2015, Carlow announced it would add men's soccer and men's and women's golf teams beginning in fall 2016.
+In December 2016, Carlow announced that it would add men's and women's track and field teams beginning in spring 2018.